Understanding Division by Zero Errors

 To prevent division by zero errors, it is essential to check for zero denominators before performing division operations.
 This can be done through:

-2. Conditional Statements: Use conditional statements, such as if statements, to check for zero denominators before performing division.
-If the denominator is zero, handle the situation gracefully by displaying an appropriate error message or taking alternative actions.
+statements, to check for zero denominators before performing division.
+If the denominator is zero, handle the situation gracefully by displaying an appropriate error message or taking alternative actions. -

 Correcting Division by Zero Errors